macgibbons/sql-professional/book-1-carnival-design/chapters/GETTING_STARTED.md

 ## Git Bash for Windows

-If are on a Windows PC and do not have Git Bash installed, please follow the instructions [here](https://gitforwindows.org/).
+If are on a Windows PC and do not have a command line application installed, please follow the instructions [here](https://gitforwindows.org/) to install Git Bash.

-**The following installation instructions are to be done in your command line (Terminal for Macs & Git Bash for Windows).**
+**The following installation instructions are to be done in your command line (Terminal for Macs & Git Bash/WSL for Windows).**

 ## Homebrew